 How To Protect Your Scalp From Dandruff During Winters?

 Maintaining a well-hydrated and well-nourished scalp works well to ward off dandruff.
-There are several ways to protect your hair and scalp from dandruff.
+There are several ways to protect your hair and scalp from dandruff during winter.
 Let’s explore a few!

 - Wash Your Hair Regularly: It is important to wash your hair regularly to help remove any flakes and prevent dandruff from building up.